In this section

 Description of the incident in the registered event of the Mail type.

-•If the field is a string, the contents of this string will be transmitted to the incident_text field of the Mail event and the event will be registered;
+•If the field is a string, the content of this string will be transmitted to the incident_text field of the Mail event and the event will be registered;

 •If the field is boolean and is equal to false, then the incident_text field of the Mail event will be absent and the event will not be registered;